1Jeferson/Front-end-Taqtile/README.md

 ## Project's Description

-Front-end project developed through a selection process at taqtile.
+Front-end project developed through a selection process at instaq.

 ## Environment and tools